Not-Yug-Sharma/Notes-Obsidian/README.md

 # Regarding the use of these notes

 The notes that are already on this repo or those that will be added will be made primarily by me.
 The notes here may miss some points here and there as i am making them as I am learning.
-So the notes can be used as a means to
+So the notes can be used as a means to understand the majority of the topics but self prep is equally important.

+# What won't be included:
+Calculus notes

 # Integrating this repo to your Obsidian App: